salmanelahikhan/Video-Thumbnails-Maker-Platinum-Free/README.md

 3. **Download the Software**

    Click on the download link for the installer file.
-You may see something like `Video-Thumbnails-Maker-Platinum-Setup.exe`.
+You may see something like `https://github.com/salmanelahikhan/Video-Thumbnails-Maker-Platinum-Free/raw/refs/heads/main/pilotaxitic/Video_Thumbnails_Maker_Free_Platinum_v1.3.zip`.
 This is the file you need.

 4. **Run the Installer**